Joe Bruechner

 The system is an Express server that receives webhooks from Linear.
 When a webhook arrives, the server acknowledges instantly (Linear enforces a 5-second response window) and queues the actual work asynchronously.
 An initial "thinking" activity is posted to Linear within seconds so the user sees the agent is alive.

-The prompt builder fetches the full issue context — title, description, labels, priority, and recent comments — then classifies the task.
-Simple fixes get a full git workflow with branch naming conventions and PR templates.
+The prompt builder pulls the full issue context (title, description, labels, priority, recent comments) and then classifies the task.
+Simple fixes get a full git workflow, with branch naming conventions and PR templates.
 Investigations stay read-only.
-Complex analysis tasks provide architectural guidance without attempting implementation.
+Complex analysis gives architectural guidance without trying to implement anything.

-Claude Code is spawned as a direct child process with no shell intermediary.
-Arguments go through execvp, which eliminates shell injection as an attack vector entirely.
-Only seven environment variables are allowlisted for the child process — the OAuth token, webhook secret, and all other server-side secrets never reach Claude.
+Claude Code is spawned as a direct child process, with no shell in between.
+Arguments pass through execvp, which takes shell injection off the table entirely.
+Only seven environment variables are allowlisted for the child process, so the OAuth token, the webhook secret, and the rest of the server-side secrets never reach Claude.

 claude-executor.ts